Home

 Power Generation - An Overview

 India is the third largest electricity producing nation in the world accounting for almost five per cent of global demand for power.
 Power generation has grown over 100 fold since independence to 1 624 TWh (excl. captive power generation) in 2022-23.
-Widespread power shortages (up to 13 % a decade ago) have gradually diminished on a national scale although shortages do exist in some regions.
-Thermal powerplants generate the bulk of the electricity produced in the country.
-Nuclear power capacity, currently at 6 780 MWe, is expected to be augmented by 6 700 MW by 2022 in addition to 7 000 MW of newly planned nuclear plants.
+Widespread power shortages (up to 13 % a decade ago) have all but diminished on a national scale although shortages do exist in some regions.
+Thermal powerplants generate roughly half of all electricity produced in the country.
+Nuclear power capacity, currently at 8.8 GW, is expected to be augmented by 6.6 GW by 2030.
 The power sector has seen vast reforms especially after the passage of the Electricity Act 2003 including the formation of independent regulators like CERC.
-India has made a commitment at COP21 to increase the renewable energy based power capacity to 40 per cent by 2030.
+India has made a commitment to increase the renewable energy based power capacity to 60 per cent by 2035.

-Power Grid Corp.
-(PGCIL) operates the largest (132 000 circuit kms as on Nov 30 '16) grid sytems in the world and transmits over half of the total power generated (excl. captive) in India.
+Power transmission lines (at least 220 kV) extend 500 000 circuit km (Jan '26).
 India's captive power plants generated 68.2 bn kWh of electricity during 2003-04.
 Large captive power users include the aluminium, petrochemical and iron and steel industrial sectors.

-Around 33.7 GW of new power capacity was added to the grid in 2024, out of which 24.5 GW was solar powered capacity.
-Renewable energy generating capacity increased to 179 GW in May '25 which amounts to approx. 38 % of India's total electricity generating capacity (476 GW - May '25).
+Around 56 GW of new power capacity was added to the grid in 2025 (up to Nov) comprising largely (48.6 GW) of RES capacity.
+Solar power capacity is seeing considerable growth in the near future with approx. 93 GW of solar power capacity under construction (early '26).
+Renewable energy generating capacity increased to 253 GW by Jan '26 which amounts to over half of India's total electricity generating capacity (521 GW as of Jan '26).
 Total solar power capacity (incl. rooftop and off-grid) leapfrogged to 111 GW by May '25.
+India has targeted increasing power capacity from renewables to 500 GW by 2030.

 Close to 100 % of all the villages spread across India have been electrified although on a household level some states in India still have a low percentage of electrified households.